Jet fuel: History

 Fuel for piston-engine powered aircraft (usually a high-octane gasoline known as avgas) has a high volatility to improve its carburetion characteristics and high autoignition temperature to prevent preignition in high compression aircraft engines.
 Turbine engines (as with diesel engines) can operate with a wide range of fuels because fuel is injected into the hot combustion chamber.
 Jet and gas turbine (turboprop, helicopter) aircraft engines typically use lower cost fuels with higher flash points, which are less flammable and therefore safer to transport and handle.

 The first axial compressor jet engine in widespread production and combat service, the Junkers Jumo 004 used on the Messerschmitt Me 262A fighter and the Arado Ar 234B jet recon-bomber, burned either a special synthetic "J2" fuel or diesel fuel.
 Gasoline was a third option but unattractive due to high fuel consumption.
 Other fuels used were kerosene or kerosene and gasoline mixtures.

-Pressure to move from Jet fuel to sustainable aviation fuel, aka Aviation biofuel, has existed since before the 2016 Paris Agreement.
+Pressure to move from Jet fuel to sustainable aviation fuel, i.e. Aviation biofuel or Electrofuel, has existed since before the 2016 Paris Agreement.